 As the winds start to pick up across the country come September, more travellers than ever are choosing to journey across Iceland.
-Read on to discover the secrets of this wonderful season.
+Read on if you're planning on hiking and camping during this wonderful season.

 September: Temperature hovering between 40–50°F (5–10°C), but with the chance of some nice surprising sunny days.
 Sunrise at 6:30am and sunset around 8:30pm.